sergiopichardo/multi-container-docker/README.md

 # Complex
-React, Express, Postgress, Redis and Node.js application (for learning purposes)
+Containerizing multiple React and Node application with Docker, and Docker-compose (for learning purposes)